webcrumbs/javascript-crumbs/chapters/functions/Readme.md

 > greets()()();
 > //"Hello!"
 > //"Bye!"
-> // TypeError: object is not a function
+> // TypeError: undefined is not a function
 > ```

 ## Self-invoking functions